SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 #4: Add Internal Links to Priority Pages

-Priority pages are your services or product pages and you want to drive as much traffic as possible to them.
-That’s why you should make to link out to them in other content on your site, like blog posts.
+Priority pages are your services or product pages, and you want to drive as much traffic as possible to them.
+That’s why you should make sure to link to them from other pages on your site, like blog posts.

-For example, if you’re a dentist and you have a blog post that talks about gum disease, you should link to your periodontal services page.
-When someone reads your post on gum disease, they can easily click through to learn more about how you can help them.
+For example, if you’re a dentist and you have a blog post that talks about teeth whitening, you should link from the blog post to your teeth whitening services page.
+When someone reads your post on teeth whitening, they can easily click through to learn more about how you can help them.

 Like with this blog post, I will link to our SEO services page because it relates to the topic.

 Optimizing your business locally is a necessity for local business owners.
-Start by creating a Google My Business page, which is basically the modern-day version of the Yellow Pages in a phone book.
+Start by creating a Google My Business page, which is basically the modern-day version of the Yellow Pages.
 Complete all of the sections of the listing and use keyword phrases your target audience uses when searching for a business like yours.

 Once your Google My Business (GMB) listing is verified and completed, be sure your website has the same Name, Address, and Phone number on every page and that it matches what is listed on GMB.
 This keeps things consistent and lets Google know it’s accurate.